Faslet/integration_examples/README.md

 ## Contact

-For more info, or if you have any questions, please context tech@faslet.me.
+For more info, or if you have any questions, please contact tech@faslet.me.